 - See my Pinterest account here to view my boards.
 Never used Pinterest before?
 See my article on how to use it for internal comms.

-I have published guest articles by 150+ comms pros over the years.
-Access my guest post archive to read their stories.
+I have published guest articles by 200+ comms pros over the years.

 Following feedback from readers, I created a glossary of internal communication to help demystify some of the words and phrases that are commonly used.

 Thank you as ever for stopping by, I hope you found this article helpful,

 First published on All Things IC blog 23 January 2015.